nf-core/rnafusion/docs/usage.md

 This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.

-## Main Arguments
+## Main arguments

 ### `-profile`

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.
 Note that multiple profiles can be loaded, for example: `-profile docker` - the order of arguments is important!

+If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.

 * `awsbatch`
   * A generic configuration profile to be used with AWS Batch.
 * `conda`
   * A generic configuration profile to be used with [conda](https://conda.io/docs/)
+  * Pulls most software from [Bioconda](https://bioconda.github.io/)
 * `docker`
   * A generic configuration profile to be used with [Docker](http://docker.com/)
   * Pulls software from dockerhub: [`nfcore/rnafusion`](http://hub.docker.com/r/nfcore/rnafusion/)
 * `singularity`
   * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
-    * Pulls software from docker-hub
+  * Pulls software from DockerHub: [`nfcore/rnafusion`](http://hub.docker.com/r/nfcore/rnafusion/)
 * `test`
   * A profile with a complete configuration for automated testing
   * Includes links to test data so needs no other parameters

 ### `--reads`